Programmer’s Guide

 job.update_attributes(priority: 32)

-How long has the last job in the queue been running for?
+How long has the last job been running?

 job = RocketJob::Job.last